DanielCConlon/u-develop-it/README.md

 - Execute SQL queries in the Express.js routes using MySQL methods.

 - Test the API endpoint using Insomnia and the browser.

+# 12.3

+- Made changes to a schema by using ALTER and DROP statements.

+- Combined relational data using JOIN statements.

+- Added foreign key constraints to remove references to deleted data.

+# 12.4

+- Modularize API routes.

+- Add timestamps to newly created data.

+- Sort data as it is retrieved from the database.